mmcc007/fledge/docs/goals.md

 delivery, using automation.
 For more details see ([CICD](https://en.wikipedia.org/wiki/CI/CD)).

 This particular implementation of CICD is a slightly opinionated approach to CICD.
 It makes some simplifying assumptions that seems to work well with Flutter.
-Of course, these assumptions do not prohibit evolving other CICD workflows after starting with Fletch.
+Of course, these assumptions do not prohibit evolving other CICD workflows after starting with Fledge.

 ## CI/CD Workflows
-The idea behind Fletch is to support a simple, fully automated, workflow to get consistent and reliable releases to both stores for Flutter apps    .
+The idea behind Fledge is to support a simple, fully automated, workflow to get consistent and reliable releases to both stores for Flutter apps    .

-Fletch supports the following simple CICD workflows:
+Fledge supports the following simple CICD workflows:
 ### Beta testing workflow
 All development occurs in the `dev` branch and when ready for beta, do a beta release to your beta tester